isaaccorley/resize-is-all-you-need/README.md

 This is the official repository for the paper, ["Revisiting pre-trained remote sensing model
 benchmarks: resizing and normalization matters"](https://arxiv.org/abs/2305.13456) presented at the [2024 CVPR PBVS Workshop](https://pbvs-workshop.github.io/).

-#### In this paper, we find that by simply resizing and normalizing remote sensing imagery correctly provides a significant boost, particlarly when transferring ImageNet pretrained models to the remote sensing domain
+#### In this paper, we find that simply resizing and normalizing remote sensing imagery correctly provides a significant boost, particlarly when transferring ImageNet pretrained models to the remote sensing domain

 ### Resizing